Best Cheap Health Insurance in Montana (2025)

 Averages based on a Silver plan for 40-year-old adults and children who are under age 15.

-• Low-cost health insurance: Short-term plans are usually cheap if you're young and healthy.
+• Low-cost medical insurance: Short-term plans are usually cheap if you're young and healthy.

 • You don't have to wait for open enrollment: You can buy short-term health insurance any time during the year.
 Unlike marketplace coverage, you're not limited to open enrollment.